Euro zone inflation expectations lift off record lows on stronger yuan

 EASING PRESSURE

-Ten-year Portuguese yields PT10YT=TWEB fell 14 basis points to 3.48 percent, 90 basis points below last week's high.
+Ten-year Portuguese yields fell 22 basis points to 3.39 percent, a full percentage point below last week's high.

-Some saw last week's sell-off in Portugal as a throwback to the 2011-2012 euro zone debt crisis, but other analysts said such parallels were misguided since the ECB is now buying bonds and could increase those purchases next month.
+The sell-off in Portugal last week was a throwback to the 2011-2012 euro zone debt crisis, but some analysts said drawing such parallels is misguided given that the ECB is now buying bonds and could increase those purchases next month.

 "The ECB will not want to see the euro periphery trading once more as a credit market, having seemingly won the battle to restore confidence in 2012," said Mark Dowding, co-head of investment grade debt at BlueBay Asset Management.

-ECB president Mario Draghi said on Monday that the bank was ready to ease monetary policy in March but dismissed the prospect, raised by the Italian Treasury, that it could buy asset-backed securities (ABS) based on bad loans as part of its quantitative easing program.
+In Italy, the treasury said the ECB was in talks with the government about buying bundles of bad loans as part of its asset-purchase programme and accepting them as collateral from banks in return for cash.

-Such a move could have helped a recently approved Italian scheme aimed at helping banks to offload some of their 200 billion euros ($225 billion) of bad debt and free resources for new loans.
+The move could help a recently approved Italian scheme aimed at helping banks to offload some of their 200 billion euros ($225 billion) of bad debt and free resources for new loans.

-Worries about banks have fueled selling pressure on southern European debt in recent weeks.
+Worries about banks have been behind selling pressure on southern European debt in recent weeks.
 Stress indicators in bank-to-bank lending, derived from the difference between overnight rates on a forward curve and longer-term Libor rates, were recovering from their highest levels in more than a year.